-Unstructured play in nature is a large part of what makes the camp experience so unique at Camp Backcountry.
+Unstructured and immersive play in nature is a large part of what makes the camp experience so unique at Camp Backcountry.
 Every day campers have the opportunity to engage in true child-led outdoor play in nature.
 In a world where childhood is overscheduled and overmanaged, and where milestones and achievements are prioritized over curiosity and creativity, the gift of a slow, nature-filled childhood is priceless.
-While purposefully left unstructured, staff will still actively direct and guide campers as necessary.
+Staff will be actively supervising and guiding campers during this time, and LITs will serve as extra eyes and ears, while learning the art of inquiry based guidance.